- Drugs, such as Vismodegib, are often only partly or temporarily helpful in Gorlin Syndrome

 At least one study has shown that Itraconazole, given by mouth can reduce the size of BCCs over several months.
 This study did not show the expected benefit for people for whom Vismodegib had stopped working because of acquired resistance to Vismodegib1.

-It is important to understand that were no people with Gorlin Syndrome in this trial.
+It is important to understand that there were no people with Gorlin Syndrome in this trial.
 Also, there was no placebo or randomisation and the trial only continued for a short time.
 Not all other trials looking at the effects of Itraconazole on BCCs have failed to show consistent benefits.
 For these reasons, it is probably unwise to rely on Itraconazole as the only treatment for BCCs in Gorlin Syndrome.

 Are alternative forms of Itraconazole being tested?